ferdie17/oci/README.md

 The Ansible playbook is defined to do the following:
 - Start/Run the docker image oracleinanutshell/oracle-xe-11g

+####       3.2.4 Dockerized MySQL (docker-mysql.yml)
+The Ansible playbook is defined to do the following:
+- Start/Run the docker image mysql/mysql-server

 ###   3.3 Update the Playbook avariables
 ####        3.3.1 Kafka